 Learn everything you need to know about how to make smoked cauliflower!
-Whether you’ve got a gas grill, a Traeger pellet grill, or even a Masterbuilt electric smoker, we’ve got you covered!
+Whether you’ve got a gas grill, a Traeger or Pit Boss pellet grill, or even a Masterbuilt electric smoker, we’ve got you covered!

 It can even be made Keto friendly!
 We like to season and smoke our head of cauliflower whole, then dice it up into florets and toss in garlic butter or buffalo sauce.

 Let’s face it cauliflower doesn’t usually get a whole lotta love at your typical backyard BBQ.

 However, cauliflower is a fantastic blank canvas of a vegetable to throw on the smoker.

 It’s easy to work with on the grill, and when seasoned properly and smoke roasted, can deliver some fantastic flavors and textures to accompany the rest of your meal.

 Smoked cauliflower is a great option for vegetarians and folks following the popular Ketogenic Diet as well since you can make it really tasty without using any sugar and either basting with a garlic butter or even tossing it in buffalo sauce after taking it off the smoker.

 Alternatively, you can season the cauliflower traditionally with your favorite BBQ rub and baste some BBQ sauce just like a rack of ribs, or take an Asian or Latin route with your flavors.

 Your imagination is the limit when it comes to smoking this versatile vegetable!

 Best Wood for Smoking Cauliflower